 Suggested application of Fruit Acid Facial Peels:

 - First you should thoroughly clean your skin.
-If you tend to sensitive skin you can use a gentle cleansing gel.
+If you tend to sensitive skin you can use a gentle facial cleanser.
 There are cleansers with fruit acid nowadays, but they are not equal to a fruit acid peel toner, because they are washed off after a short period of time.

 - Apply a toner that contains fruit acid and let it be absorbed for about 10-15 minutes, if needed you can repeat it once again.
 The AHA-toner can also be used on your neck and décolleté area.
 You can choose freely.
 The toner won’t be washed off or neutralised.
 Neutralisation is only necessary for high-concentrated substances.